atharvalele2611/Candyshop/docs/Final.md

 ## Project Execution Summary

 Snickers, twix, Skittles, Mars
-We have completed the four components(candies) of the candyshop.
+We have completed the four components of the candyshop.

 ### Snickers

-- First being the snickers which is an in-memory database provided by the candyshop.
+- Snickers which is an in-memory database provided by the candyshop.
   We have implemented following data structures:

 Some of the commands are also given as follows: